-College bound seniors and juniors will have opportunities this fall to check out several college campuses without having to leave home.
+High school seniors and juniors will have opportunities this fall to explore several college campuses without having to leave home.
 The following schools are offering virtual college visits for Watervliet students via online platforms.
 More information

 Changes enacted for recognizing student achievement

 In the 2017-2018 school year, a committee was established to examine what criteria colleges and universities are seeking in applicants.
 The mission of the committee was to identify the key components that colleges look for in prospective college applicants, and implement a system that increases, rather than limits, post-secondary school options for students.